protofire/solhint/docs/architecture.md

 └── test                                 # tests
 ```

-## How it Works
+## How solhint Works

 ### Solidity Grammar with ANTLR

 Solhint depends on [ANTLR4](http://www.antlr.org/) to generate the Solidity parser, following the grammar description taken from
 [solidity-antlr4](https://github.com/solidityj/solidity-antlr4).

-To update the Solidity grammar, you'll need to update the Git submodule solidity-antlr4:
+To update the Solidity grammar, you need to update the Git submodule solidity-antlr4:

 ```sh
 git submodule update --remote # update to latest version